The WCHL has an email newletter that keeps you up to date on News, Schedules, League Updates & Current Events.

 What is the WCHL?

-The WCHL currently has 40 players, divided into four teams.
+The WCHL currently has 30 players, divided into three teams.

 Players, both males & females range in age from 10 to 60+ and have a variety of disabilities that include Muscular Dystrophy, Cerebral Palsy, Spina Bifida, Arthrogryposis & Osteogenesis Imperfecta (Brittle Bones).